 Data inputs, such as “% missed intake,” are in italics.
 Stakeholders generated new insights during step 2, before simulation, which is common in PSD.[117]
 For example, despite concerns about attrition from trauma-focused therapy, [118,119] staff were surprised that outpatient EBPsy and EBPharm sessions for all disorders had consistently lower ‘no-show’ rates than case management.
 Note that these model parameters are generic inputs available in any health system.
 No new data collection was required.
 PSD gives stakeholders new integrated data views they can direct toward locally identified problems.
 The uniqueness in PSD is triangulation of local data, local expertise in defining flows (e.g., policies/procedures) and allocations (e.g., staffing), and evaluation of restructuring alternatives via simulation.

-Within the PSD model, several

 PSD Feasibility: Simulation of Alternative EBP Implementations via Restructuring (Step 3).

 The model can be understood as a ‘dynamic hypothesis’ of system capacity to provide EBPs as a function of patient demand and initial system conditions.
 Stocks (depicted by a rectangle) represent the level (prevalence) of a variable at any given time, such as the number of patients on any given day pending any service.
 Flows (double-lined arrow with ‘faucet’ icon) increase or decrease a stock over time (incidence).
 On their own, stocks provide a snapshot of the clinic; many clinic managers have data snapshots like these.
 By specifying rates or flows, PSD also estimates whether levels are increasing/decreasing and what system factors are driving specific increases or decreases.
 Managers can ‘zoom in’ on any part of the process, up or downstream, such as to differentiate referrals from scheduling.
 The direction of patient flow is determined by local programs, procedures and policies and can be redesigned to explore a wide variety of scenarios.

 In Figure 1, the desired patient ‘flow’ is through the stocks in the center.
 The rate at which patients move through this sub-system is a function of the available service supply at the bottom and the percent of patients who ‘no show’ out of flows at the top.
 By formulating these health system characteristics, the model displays and compares simulated trends for every variable, showing changes in service dynamics per day, within any section of the clinic system, over any time horizon, making data systems newly actionable for EBP implementation planning.

+For example, within the Medication Management (MM) Model, one important loop is the return visit interval (RVI), which refers to the time interval between patients’ consecutive appointments.
+Providers have the capacity to adjust the RVI for each patient independently and observe the effects on the system.
+The RVI is a critical lever for change available to providers as they seek to balance meeting the needs of existing patients while also doing their best to get new patients scheduled into the clinic.
+The MM appointment booking rate contributes to MM appointments and finally to the completed MM appointments rate, and is influenced by factors including the RVI, desired appointment completion rate, appointments used for existing patients, appointments available for new patients, and stock of patients in MM, as well as the MM starting rate.
+Within this complex balancing loop, providers may choose to adjust the RVI based on model simulations using their clinic’s data.